 Difference Between Quality Assurance vs Quality Control

-- Plan– Organization should plan the process and its objectives and determine the direction that is required to deliver a high-quality product.
+- Plan– The organization should plan the process and its objectives and determine the direction that is required to deliver a high-quality product.

 - Do– Developing and testing the process and making necessary modifications in the processes.

-- Check– Supervising the procedure, changing it as per requirements and ensuring whether it meets the predetermined objectives.
+- Check– Supervise the procedure, change it as per requirements, and ensure whether it meets the predetermined objectives.

 - Act- Executing steps required to improvise upon the process.

 Quality control (QC) is a process by which one reviews the quality of all the factors influencing the manufacturing of a product.
 ISO 9000 defines quality control as “A part of quality management focused on fulfilling quality requirements”.
 This process emphasizes three facets (enshrined in standards such as ISO 9001).